 On average, these dogs need between 25 to 40 repetitions in order to learn an unknown command.
 Compared to the Golden Retriever, average dogs learn at least 5 times slower!
 Instead of a few minutes, it could take them half a day to learn a command.

-As for obedience intelligence, average dogs will obey a known command on the first try with a 50% or higher success rate.
-Not nearly as obedient as the Golden Retriever, but still not bad at all.
+As for obedience intelligence, average dogs will obey a known command on the first attempt with a 50% or higher success rate.
+They’re not nearly as obedient as the Golden Retriever, but still not bad at all.

-There’s nothing wrong with being average.
-Some of the world’s most popular dogs fall into this “average” IQ category.
+There’s nothing wrong with being average intelligent.
+In fact, some of the world’s most popular dog breeds fall into this “average” IQ category.
 For example, the Australian Shepherd, Boxer, Dachshund, Great Dane and the Siberian Husky are average, yet regarded by many owners as smart.